Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-gen-space-details.markdown

 *Description:*

-This command lists all the Spaces  in a table with the name, deployment name, topology and InstanceId information.
+This command lists all the Spaces in a table with their Space name, Processing Unit name, cluster topology, number of actual/planned Space instances, and Instance ID.

 *Input Example:*